-This brightly colored curry is considered the most popular curry used in Thai cuisine.
-The green color has become more vibrant over the years with the addition of fresh coriander (cilantro), kaffir lime leaf, and basil.
-These herbs are combined with fresh green chilies and several other ingredients such as lemongrass, shrimp paste, garlic, and shallots.
+Green curry is considered the most popular curry in Thai cuisine.
+The green color of Thai green curry sauce has become more vibrant over the years with the addition of fresh coriander (cilantro), makrut lime leaf and peel, and basil.
+These herbs are combined with fresh green chilies and several other ingredients such as lemongrass, fish sauce, garlic, ginger, and shallots.

 Red Thai curry paste has more or less remained the same over time, with traditional Thai chefs adding up to 20 red chilies to give it that red color and make it spicy.
-However, some modern chefs prefer to reduce the number of chilies in exchange for chili powder, which has the added benefit of enhancing the red color as well as imparting a deeper flavor.
+However, some modern chefs prefer to reduce the number of chilies in exchange for chili powder and sometimes tomato sauce, which have the added benefit of enhancing the red color as well as imparting a deeper flavor.

 The most versatile of the curry pastes, red curry paste (kreung gaeng phet daeng) is found in a wide range of dishes, from Thai red curry with chicken to baked salmon in Thai red curry sauce.
-Both of these recipes incorporate coconut milk in the sauce along with the curry paste, which often includes garlic, lemongrass, turmeric, and shrimp paste, along with the red chilies.
+Both of these recipes incorporate coconut milk in the sauce along with the curry paste, which includes garlic, spices, galangal, and shrimp paste along with the red chilies.

 As in traditional Indian curry, Thai yellow curry includes turmeric as one of the vital ingredients, giving the curry its typical golden-yellow hue.
-In fact, depending on the region, some Thai yellow curries resemble Indian curry while remaining distinctly Thai in taste.
+In fact, some Thai yellow curries resemble Indian curry in appearance while remaining distinctly Thai in taste.

 Other Types of Thai Curry

 There are numerous other types of Thai curry in addition to red, yellow, and green.
-These include Massaman curry, Penang curry, and sour curry paste.
+These include Massaman curry, Penang curry, and sour curry.

-- Massaman curry is one of the more unique Thai curries, as it has Persian influence.
+- Massaman curry is one of the more unique Thai curries thanks to Persian influence.
 It originated in the south of Thailand near the border of Malaysia and is a thick sauce with a mild, slightly sweet flavor.
-Massaman curry dishes distinguish themselves by the inclusion of whole spices and peanuts in the recipes, not common in a Thai curry.
+Massaman curry dishes distinguish themselves by the inclusion of several whole spices and peanuts, otherwise uncommon in a Thai curry.

-- Thai Penang red curry is richer and sweeter, yet drier than the other curries.
-It is named for the island off the west coast of Malaysia and is served on a plate topped with some coconut cream.
-This paste is made of dried red chilies and is usually prepared to be extremely spicy.
-You will most often see this curry cooked with beef and combined with peanuts.
+- Thai Penang red curry is richer and sweeter yet drier than the other curries.
+It is named for the island off the west coast of Malaysia and is served sometimes topped with coconut cream.
+The paste is made of dried or fresh red chilies and is usually prepared to be extremely spicy.
+You will most often see this curry cooked with beef.

 - Sour curry paste is made of just five ingredients, earning this the easiest curry to make.
-It has a looser consistency than the other curries and is usually prepared with fish or pork.
-It is tamarind, sour pineapple, or other sour fruit that gives this curry its sour flavor.
+It has a looser consistency than the other curries and is usually prepared with fish or pork, similar to this Goan curry.
+Tamarind, sour pineapple, or other sour fruit give the curry its distinct sour flavor.